tensorflow/gnn/tensorflow_gnn/docs/guide/gnn_modeling.md

 ```

 **Classifying each sampled subgraph**, based on the hidden state at its root
-node, for a dataset that does not have a `"_readout"` node set but follows
+node, for a dataset that does not have a readout structure but follows
 the older convention of storing the root as the first node of its node set.
 (You can skip this if you are unfamiliar with graph sampling.
 The [data preparation guide](data_prep.md) provides an introduction.)